karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ```
 ## netstat usage

-- TCP connection are being reused.
+- TCP connections are being reused.
 - If the application is being idle for some time, then TCP connection will get closed by the OS.
 The next request will create a new TCP connection.
 - The ``PooledConnectionLifetime`` attribute is set to 10 seconds, which means that after 10 seconds the TCP connection won't be re-used anymore and a new one will be created.